Skip to main content

 Kubuli Beer

-Dominica's national beer, brewed locally since 1997.
-Light lager named after Kubuli Falls.
-Most popular alcoholic beverage on the island.
+Dominica's national beer, brewed on the island since 1997.
+A light lager named after Kubuli Falls, and the drink you will see ordered most.

 beer5%